 The various ways to modify a home loan

 Homeowners in Kentucky may be able to refinance or modify their home loans in the event that they can no longer afford their mortgage payments.
-A loan modification may result in a lower interest rate, a longer repayment period or other changes that make it easier to stay current on the debt obligation.
+A loan modification may result in a lower interest rate, a longer repayment period, or other changes.
+This can make it easier to stay current on the debt obligation.
 In some cases, lenders may be willing to either defer loan payments or forgive them entirely.

 If a borrower is already behind on his or her mortgage, any amount that is in arrears may be added to the end of the existing loan.
 Modifying a mortgage may be ideal for lenders because they don’t have to spend a significant amount of time and money foreclosing on a property.
 For borrowers, modifying a mortgage may be easier than refinancing because they won’t need to replace their current loan with a new one.
 In most cases, loan modification may only be an option for those who have good credit and who have positive equity in their homes.
 Speak with a loan modification lawyer Kentucky for more information.

 Individuals may be able to secure a favorable modification by filing for bankruptcy.
-Doing so will result in an automatic stay against a foreclosure, which means a borrower has more leverage when negotiating with a bank or other financial institution.
-Typically, a modification will need to be approved by a judge if an agreement is made during a Chapter 13 bankruptcy proceeding.
+Doing so will result in an automatic stay against a foreclosure.
+This means a borrower has more leverage when negotiating with a bank or other financial institution.
+Typically, a modification must be approved by a judge if an agreement is made during a Chapter 13 bankruptcy proceeding.

 Facebook